-EDU MED: THEORIES AND DESIGNS IN 619A.
-ACTION RESEARCH/THREE CREDITS needs to be taken in the Fall term, with EDU619B taken in the Spring term of the same academic year.
+EDU THEORIES AND DESIGNS IN

+619A.
+ACTION RESEARCH/THREE CREDITS

 Candidates gain an understanding of theories and practice in action research.
 Subsequently, candidates identify a question about their own teaching/coaching/educational practice, review the current research literature, develop a plan to collect data, and submit a research proposal.
 This course